Tony Fasson: Naval career

-Fasson was appointed first lieutenant of the destroyer Hostile on 20 July 1939, and saw action in her on 10 April 1940 during the First Battle of Narvik, after which he received a Mention in Despatches.
+Fasson was appointed first lieutenant of the destroyer Hostile on 20 July 1939, and saw action aboard her on 10 April 1940 during the First Battle of Narvik, after which he received a Mention in Despatches.
 In early 1941 Fasson was posted to HMS Nile, the naval headquarters in Alexandria, Egypt, finally returning to sea duty in March 1942 as first lieutenant of the destroyer Petard.